What is a leasehold property?

 - Negotiating with the freeholder to get the legal process underway

-- Help in getting a lease valued
+- Getting their lease valued

 - Agreeing and completing all the formalities surrounding the execution of the new lease.